Wilhelm Heinrich Waagen: Life and work

-He was named councillor of the board of mines (Oberbergart), and in 1893 was made a corresponding member of the Academy of Sciences.
+Waagen was named councillor of the board of mines (Oberbergart), and in 1893 was made a corresponding member of the Academy of Sciences.
 In 1898, the Geological Society of London awarded him the Lyell medal.

-Waagen's writings before his trip to India treat especially the German Jura and its fossils.
-He was a pioneer in the geological investigation of India (the Salt Range) by the scientific presentation of rich palaeontological material.
+Waagen's writings before his trip to British India treat especially the German Jura and its fossils.
+He was a pioneer in the geological investigation of British India (the Salt Range, presently in Pakistan) by the scientific presentation of rich palaeontological material.
 He established a refined lithostratigraphy of the Early Triassic series (Mianwali Formation) that still holds today.
 This allows to replace most of the ammonoids he described in their original stratigraphic position, an accomplishment rarely achieved by paleontologists in the late 19th century.
 He first realized how important the Early Triassic ammonoid succession of the Salt Range was for the construction of the Triassic time scale.

-In 1869, after an exhaustive study of ammonites, Waagen advocated the theory of evolution or mutation for certain series of fossils.
+In 1869, after an exhaustive study of ammonites, Waagen advocated the theory of orthogenetic evolution or mutation for certain series of fossils.
 As a young man he had taken an active part in the Catholic life of Munich, and two years before his death he wrote a treatise on the first chapter of Genesis that showed both the geologist and the Christian.
+His son, Lukas Waagen, was also a geologist.

 Legacy

+The fossil conodont Neospathodus waageni was named after him but it is now placed under the genus Novispathodus.
 The fish Puntius waageni is named for Waagen, as it was described on the basis of a specimen that he collected.

 Editorial works

 Waagen was one of the editors of the periodical "Geognostische-paläontologische Beiträge" (Munich), and during the years 1894-1900 editor of the "Beiträge zur Paläontologie Oesterreich-Ungarns und des Orients" (Vienna); after the death of Joachim Barrande (1883) he edited several volumes of Barrande's work "Système silurien".
 Waagen's most important works were: